cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Related webpages should generally have a consistent navigation structure and layout (note that this doesn’t mean it has to be exactly the same – just consistent).
+- Related webpages should generally have a consistent navigation structure and layout.
+(Note that this doesn’t mean it has to be exactly the same – just consistent.)
-- Components that do the same thing should be labelled the same way.
+- Components that perform the same action should be labelled the same way.

 </div>